suporterfid/iot-api-emu/README.md

 # IoT Device Interface API Emulator

-This project emulates an IoT device interface API with support for MQTT and Webhook publishers.
+This project **emulates basic operations** of the IoT device interface API with support for MQTT and Webhook publishers.
 The emulator can stream tag events and publish them to configured MQTT brokers and HTTP servers.

 ## Features